 Concerns with Digital Innovation Risk

-Even with the digitalisation movement, immigration is still a challenging subject to navigate, and officials can sometimes request unnecessary documents, original copies, or other details before making a final decision.
+Even with the digitalisation movement, immigration is still challenging to navigate, and officials can sometimes request unnecessary documents, original copies, or other details before making a final decision.
 In these circumstances, it is helpful to have an expert provide guidance and support along the process and liaise with the public authorities on behalf of the applicant.

 Further advancements in the digitalisation of immigration consider the biometric data collection and storage of applicants through passports, ID cards, and permits.
 The digital biometric collection is susceptible to “spoofing”, in which applicants sometimes remove blemishes or other distinguishing marks from digital images that can impact the validity of the identification document at a later stage.

 When biometric photos are collected during office appointments, this risk is mitigated.
-In even more advanced processing centers, facial recognition software has been found to be disproportionately biased towards people of colour – misidentifying them as individuals with criminal backgrounds.
+In even more advanced processing centres, facial recognition software has been found to be disproportionately biased towards people of colour – misidentifying them as individuals with criminal backgrounds.
 In the immigration process, this technology error could have a devastating impact on the success of an application.

 By eliminating manual paperwork where possible in the application process, creating platforms for tracking the status of applications, and loosening restrictions on the format of the accepted documentation, government departments around the world are enabling a higher processing capacity for applications and reducing immigration backlogs.

-If you want to hear more about this subject, and the legislative considerations with deep-tech advancements, watch our Centuro Global Expansion Conference panel discussions on "Revolutionising Technology: Bridging Privacy, Security, and Borders" here.
+If you want to hear more about this subject and the legislative considerations with deep-tech advancements, watch our Centuro Global Expansion Conference panel discussions on “Revolutionising Technology: Bridging Privacy, Security, and Borders” here.